-[The following article originally appeared 37 years ago in YACHTING magazine, February 1972 issue, page 74.
+[The following article originally appeared more than four decades ago in YACHTING magazine, February 1972 issue, page 74.
 The text and style appear as in the original; the placement and size of the illustrations differ slightly.
 Many thanks to Charlie Puckett for discovering this old article and providing a copy of it so that it could be recreated here.--jimh]

 (Editor's note: This month's profile by Florida west coast correspondent Red Marston.)